Julia0524/Julia0524.github.io/_pages/leadership.md

 ------

-## Vice Minister - Shanghai Jiao Tong University SEIEE Student Union <br/>
+## Core Member - Shanghai Jiao Tong University SEIEE Student Union <br/>
 *Mar.
 2017 - Dec.
 2018*
 - Organized Class Style Contest (2016) and New Student Welcome Party (2017), including more than 1000 participants
 - Worked as the docent of SEIEE Achievement Exhibition for 1 year and guided tourists in both Chinese and English